DrakeMTB/drakeMTB/webpages/glossary.md

 ---
 layout: page
 title: Cycling Glossary
+stitle: cycling_glossary
 permalink: /glossary/
 ---
 # Glossary of cycling terminology

 **29er:** A bike with 29” circumference wheels.
 This is larger than 26”, the standard size for many years prior.
 There is also a 27.5” wheel available.

 **Arm-Leg-Knee warmers:** Cycling specific removable sleeves useful in changing weather conditions.
 Leg warmers extend to the ankle, knee warmers extend just below the knee.